Far East Broadcasting Company: United Kingdom

 FEBA Radio was established in 1959 in the United Kingdom.

+United States

+Mainland

+From 1960 to 1994, FEBC owned and operated shortwave radio station KGEI in San Francisco, California.

 Northern Mariana Islands

 The FEBC international broadcast station on Saipan in the Commonwealth of the Northern Mariana Islands was established about 1981 and closed in 2011.
 The local radio station, KSAI 936 AM, was on air for 24 years until shutting down on April 30, 2002.
 KSAI was initially established in Saipan by the United States Office of War Information (OWI) in June 1945.

-Ryukyu Islands (Japan)
+Japan

 There was an FEBC station in Okinawa starting in 1958.
 After the reversion agreement, the station became a commercial operation (Kyokuto Hoso Radio) as religious broadcasters were forbidden under the Law on Special Measures for the Reversion of Okinawa.
 Per a decision taken by the Diet of Japan in 1983, the station shut down in 1984.